 It’s fast, easy, and free.

 Rather than potentially losing a lot of money on P.P.C. efforts that require a ton of time to deliver (possible) results, kick-starting your blog is fast, easy, and free.
-You don’t need professional experience to get it up and to run; simply add a page to your WordPress website, and watch a quick tutorial if you’re not sure how.
+You don’t need professional experience to get it up and to run; add a page to your WordPress website, and watch a quick tutorial if you’re not sure how.

 Depending on the Content Management System (C.M.S.) you use, the feature should be free-of-charge to add on.
 You can build out pages beneath specific categories that organize content in a manner that’s easy to understand for a user-friendly experience.